Lean Tactics Reference

 import LeanCert.Tactic.Discovery

--- Prove integral bounds
+-- Prove integral is contained in computed interval

 interval_integrate